By Devon Birdsong | Pounding The Rock (PtR), 2025-12-28 22:52:44

 What we learned from the Spurs loss to the Jazz

-In August of 1972, Bobby Fisher became the first (and to this day, only) American to win the World Chess Championship.
+In August of 1972, Bobby Fischer became the first (and to this day, only) American to win the World Chess Championship.

-It was a remarkable feat that catapulted Fisher into the company of near mythos, combining his legacy of transcendent skill with a Cold War backdrop, and has been written about almost incessantly since it occurred.
-Numerous films, biographies, and even a thinly veiled Broadway musical have recycled the tale for generations, aided by Fisher’s descent into reclusive retreat and (arguably) some degree of madness.
+It was a remarkable feat that catapulted Fischer into the company of near mythos, combining his legacy of transcendent skill with a Cold War backdrop, and has been written about almost incessantly since it occurred.
+Numerous films, biographies, and even a thinly veiled Broadway musical have recycled the tale for generations, aided by Fischer’s descent into a reclusive retreat and (arguably) some degree of madness.

-But what Fisher’s most heralded moment of genius and eventual seclusion overshadows is a feat that was perhaps even more remarkable.
+But what Fischer’s most heralded moment of genius and eventual seclusion overshadows is a feat that was perhaps even more remarkable.

 In 1971, this included the eight best players in chess, outside of the reigning world champion, Boris Spassky.
 At the time, Russian chess players dominated the landscape of the game, aided by both their unusual degree of cooperation and communal strategizing, and a previously unheard-of amount of national funding.